Lightning Rod (roller coaster): Queue

 Guests enter Johnny Rev's garage, where the queue takes place.
 In the first area, guests pass by several tires, trophies, equipment and a full-scale model of a hot rod.
 Heading outside, there is a sign with the phone number on Randy's Repair Shop, resembling the Dollywood hours and information phone line.
-After winding through the outdoor area, guests enter a three story research building, which contains a lot of the behind the scenes top secret information.
+After winding through the outdoor area, guests enter a three-story research building, which contains a lot of the behind the scenes top secret information.
 The next area resembles a custom hot rod shop.
 There are two green doors that show a welding room.
 This room also features a chalkboard, blueprints and more tools.
 After climbing the stairs, guests reach another area.
 Here, Rev's private tinkering and hot rod design space can be seen.
 The Lightning Rod mural is also spotted.
 Then, guests reach the last area, which is the loading station.
 There are numerous boxes and crates that are casually tucked into various nooks and crannies in this area.
 Guests select a row and board the train.

 Layout

-The train makes a right-hand turn as it departs the station and launches up the first hill, accelerating from zero to 45 mph.
+The train makes a right-hand turn as it departs the station and climbs the initial chain lift hill.
+It originally launched up the first hill, accelerating from zero to 45 mph.
 The train drops a short length into a dip that leads into the tallest hill of the ride.
 After cresting the second hill, the train drops 165 feet and reaches a maximum speed of 73 mph.
-A climb to the left follows, and the train enters the first of several steeply-banked turns.
+A climb to the left follows, and the train enters the first of several steeply banked turns.
 It then rises to the right, snaps to the left, and then back to the right once more.
 This is followed by a right-hand turn, another snap-left-then-right sequence, and a double-up climb.
 The train then descends through a sequence of four consecutive drops and a sharp bank to the right as it passes near the station.
 The finale is a final uphill, 180-degree turn to the right that finishes with a short drop into the final brake run.